Constructing the L2-Graph for Robust Subspace Learning and Subspace Clustering: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} key to graph-based learning algorithms is a sparse eigenvalue problem, i.e., constructing a block-diagonal affinity matrix whose nonzero entries correspond to the intra-class data points.
-Based on the affinity matrix, a series of algorithms can be derived for various tasks, e.g., data clustering and feature extraction.
-The algorithms are called graph-oriented learning methods~\cite{Roweis2000, Belkin2003, Yan2007}, because the affinity matrix actually represents a similarity graph in which each vertex is a data point and the edge weight denotes the similarity between the connected vertexes.
+\IEEEPARstart{T}{he} key to graph-based learning algorithms is the sparse eigenvalue problem, i.e., constructing a block-diagonal affinity matrix whose nonzero entries correspond to the data points belonging to the same subspace (i.e., intra-subspace data points).
+Based on the affinity matrix, a series of algorithms~\cite{Roweis2000,Belkin2003,Yan2007} can be derived for various tasks such as subspace clustering and subspace learning.

-There are generally two ways to build a similarity graph.
-One is based on pairwise distances (e.g., Euclidean distance), and the other is based on reconstruction coefficients.
-The second method assumes that each data point could be represented as a linear combination of the other points, as the intra-subspace points have the same basis.
-When the data is clean, i.e., the data points are strictly sampled from the subspaces, several approaches are able to recover the subspace structures~\cite{Ng2002, Costa2004, He2003}.
-However, in real applications, the data set may lie in the intersection of multiple subspaces or contain noise and outliers.
-As a result, inter-class data points may connect to each other with very high connection weights.
-Hence, eliminating the effects of errors is a major challenge\footnote{In this article, we assume that noise, outliers, and other factors that impair the discrimination of the data representation are a kind of error.
-Consequently, we use the terms denoising and error handling to denote ¡°eliminating the effects of errors¡±.}.
+Currently, there are two popular ways to build a similarity graph, one is based on pairwise distances (e.g., Euclidean distance) and the other is based on reconstruction coefficients (e.g., sparse representation).
+The second family of methods has recently attracted a lot of interest from the community, where one assumes that each data point can be represented as a linear combination of other points.
+When the data is clean and the subspaces are mutually independent or disjoint, the approaches such as~\cite{Costeira1998, He2005Lap} are able to well handle the subspace clustering and subspace learning problems.
+In real applications, however, the data sets are likely to contain various types of noise and data could often lie near the intersection of multiple dependent subspaces.
+As a result, inter-subspace data points (i.e., the data points with different labels) may connect to each other with very high edge weights, which degrades the performance of graph-based methods.
+To achieve more robust results, some algorithms have been proposed~\cite{Vidal2005,Yan2006,Chen2009,Rao2010,Yan2009}.
+In~\cite{Vidal2011}, Vidal conducted a comprehensive survey regarding subspace clustering.